ATG218/UXO-Wizard/src/processing/scripts.md

 The data processing workflow in UXO Wizard is managed by a few key components defined in the provided source files:

+### 2.1 Core Components

+The framework consists of several interconnected components:

 * **`ProcessingPipeline` (`pipeline.py`):** The central coordinator.
 It discovers and manages the different `Processors`, handles running them in background threads, and manages the flow of data from input to output, including file generation.
 * **`BaseProcessor` (`base.py`):** An abstract base class for data-type-specific processors (e.g., `MagneticProcessor`, `GPRProcessor`).
 Its primary role is to discover and manage the processing scripts associated with its data type (e.g., the `MagneticProcessor` finds all scripts in the `src/processing/scripts/magnetic/` directory).
 * **`ScriptInterface` (`base.py`):** The most important component for a script developer.
 This is an abstract base class that defines the contract all processing scripts must follow.
 Your custom script class will inherit from `ScriptInterface` and implement its abstract methods.
 * **`ProcessingResult` (`base.py`):** A data class used to standardize the output of all processing scripts.
-It contains the processed data, success status, metadata, and any generated output files or visualization layers.
+It contains the processed data, success status, metadata, matplotlib figures, and any generated output files or visualization layers.
-* **`magbase_processing.py`:** A concrete implementation of a `ScriptInterface` for magnetic data.
-It serves as an excellent, comprehensive example of how to build a script that includes file inputs, complex parameters, data validation, and advanced processing.
+* **Processing Scripts:** Concrete implementations of `ScriptInterface` for specific processing tasks:
+  - `basic_processing.py` - Simple magnetic data processing with 2D/3D plotting
+  - `grid_interpolator.py` - Advanced grid interpolation with minimum curvature
+  - `magbase_processing.py` - Comprehensive magnetic base station processing

+### 2.2 Current Working Framework (2025)

+The current framework has been enhanced with several key features:

+#### **Automatic File Management**
+- **Plot Auto-saving**: All matplotlib figures are automatically saved as `.mplplot` (interactive) and `.png` (static) files
+- **Directory Structure**: Files are organized as `{project_root}/processed/{processor_type}/filename_script_timestamp.ext`
+- **Unique Naming**: Timestamp-based filenames prevent overwrites
+- **No User Prompts**: All file operations happen automatically

+#### **Enhanced UI Integration**
+- **Data Viewer**: Plots automatically open in new tabs when generated
+- **Lab Widget**: Browse and double-click `.mplplot` files to reopen them
+- **Project Explorer**: Navigate saved plots in the file tree
+- **Interactive Plots**: Full matplotlib interactivity preserved in saved plots

+#### **Processing Pipeline Improvements**
+- **Background Processing**: Scripts run in separate threads to prevent UI freezing
+- **Progress Reporting**: Real-time progress updates during processing
+- **Error Handling**: Comprehensive error reporting and graceful failure handling
+- **Metadata Generation**: Automatic JSON sidecar files with processing information

+#### **Layer System Integration**
+- **Automatic Layer Creation**: Processing outputs automatically become map layers
+- **Norwegian UTM Support**: Automatic coordinate system detection (zones 32-35)
+- **Custom Layer Names**: Timestamped unique layer names prevent overwrites
+- **Real-time Visualization**: Layers appear immediately in the map interface

 The general workflow is as follows:
 1. The `ProcessingPipeline` identifies the type of data loaded by the user.
 2. It selects the appropriate `Processor` (e.g., `MagneticProcessor`).
 3. The `Processor` discovers all available `ScriptInterface` implementations in its designated script directory.
 4. The user selects a script and configures its parameters through the UI.
-5. The `Processor` executes the `execute` method of the selected script.
+5. The `Processor` executes the `execute` method of the selected script in a background thread.
 6. The script performs the processing and returns a `ProcessingResult` object.
-7. The `ProcessingPipeline` receives the result and handles file saving and metadata generation.
+7. The `ProcessingPipeline` receives the result and handles:
+   - Automatic data file saving to `processed/{processor_type}/`
+   - Metadata generation (JSON sidecar files)
+   - **Automatic plot saving** (.mplplot and .png formats)
+   - Layer creation for map visualization
+   - UI updates with results

+### 2.3 Script Development in 2025

+When developing scripts for the current framework, you benefit from:

+#### **Zero-Configuration Plot Management**
+- Simply return a `matplotlib.figure.Figure` in your `ProcessingResult`
+- No need to handle file saving, user prompts, or file management
+- Automatic integration with the data viewer and lab widget

+#### **Robust Error Handling**
+- Scripts run in background threads with comprehensive error handling
+- Progress callbacks provide real-time user feedback
+- Graceful failure handling prevents application crashes

+#### **Enhanced Developer Experience**
+- Clear script examples in `basic_processing.py` and `grid_interpolator.py`
+- Comprehensive parameter system with automatic UI generation
+- Detailed logging and debugging support
+- Automatic file organization and metadata generation

+#### **Integration with UXO Wizard Ecosystem**
+- Scripts automatically integrate with the map system
+- Layer outputs appear in real-time on the map
+- File outputs are organized in the project's processed directory
+- Full integration with the lab widget for result browsing

 ## 3. Creating a New Processing Script